.comment-link {margin-left:.6em;}

 It is only common sense but cats that get outside or simply get lost usually do not stray far.
 They are small animals with short legs and there are too many motorists and other impediments standing in their way for them to get very far in this outrageously overcrowded world.

-In other words, it would never cross the mind of a cat in Spruce Grove who suddenly finds herself on the outside to think of taking a spring vacation in Fort Lauderdale.
+In other words, it would never cross the mind of a cat in Spruce Grove who suddenly found herself on the outside to think of taking a spring vacation in Fort Lauderdale.
 Ergo, she is all but certain to be somewhere close by.
 (See Cat Defender posts of September 22, 2020, January 29, 2021, January 9, 2022, May 23, 2023, and October 16, 2023 entitled, respectively, "Snitch Is Found Alive Fourteen Years after His Disappearance but His Old Owner Refuses to Take Him Back in Spite of the Shameful Neglect Shown Him by His New Caretaker," "Mocha Is Saved from an Almost Certain Death at a Shelter by the Enduring Love and Compassion of Her Former Owner Who Had Not So Much as Laid Eyes on Her in Thirteen Years," "Marley Is Reunited with Her Family after Having Gone Missing Nine Years Ago but Her Deliverance Does Not Establish Either the Efficacy or Desirability of Microchipping Cats," "Tilly Is Returned to Her Owner after a Seventeen and One-Half Year Separation but Their Reunion Is Destined to Be, Sadly, a Bittersweet One," "Believed to Have Perished in the Montecito Mudslides, Patches Turns Up at a Shelter Three Years Later On Where She Is Adopted by Her Deceased Owner's Boyfriend," and "Daisy Is Found in Poor Health Wandering the Forbidding Streets of Caerphilly Eleven Years after She Vanished Without So Much as a Trace.")

 Although cats such as Mimine, Mayhem, and Cookie have purportedly used their well-developed spatial memory and the movements of the sun in order to have traversed staggering distances in order to track down their former owners, the herculean feats of the latter two were made all the more incredible owing to the fact that their guardians had changed addresses while they were, supposedly, on the road.
 (See Cat Defender posts of April 27, 2007 and April 10, 2014 entitled, respectively, "A French Chat Named Mimine Allegedly Walks Eight-Hundred-Thirty Kilometers in Order to Track Down the Family That Had Abandoned Her" and "Mayhem Inexplicably Finds His Way to the New Address of the North Carolina Woman Who Earlier Had Cruelly Abandoned Him," plus the Nice Matin, December 12, 2014, "Un chat, disparu à Grasse, parcourt mille kilomètres pour retrouver sa maîtresse en Normandie.")